 Subscriber density impact the business case for FWA.
-A higher subscriber density is preferable to generate higher revenues per cell site and offset operator's network CAPEX and OPEX expenses.
+A higher subscriber density is preferable to generate higher revenues per cell site and offset operator's network CAPEX and OPEX expenses, but comes at the penalty that higher density makes fixed line competition more cost effective.

-Similarly, a higher market share will allow operator to generate more revenue per site.
-An FWA business case resting on smaller market share or lower subscriber density could be challenging.
+Similarly, a higher market share will allow operator to generate more revenue per site up until they reach their spectral capacity.
+An FWA business case resting on too small or to large market share or density of subscribers could be challenging.